Fox-ML-infrastructure/Fox-v1-infra/legal/CLA.md

 proprietary modules and algorithms.

 Licensee owns its internal Derivative Works but may not distribute, publish, or commercialize them.

+**Feedback License.** Licensee grants Licensor a non-exclusive, perpetual, irrevocable, worldwide, royalty-free license to use, modify, and incorporate any feedback, suggestions, error reports, or improvements provided by Licensee regarding the Software, without any obligation to Licensee and without giving Licensee ownership of any improvements or modifications made by Licensor.

 8. Confidentiality